 My graham cracker crust is ready!
 So I just dump the mixture into my pie plate.

-As the butter cools it will become more rigid So I press the crumbs into place, first with my fingers and then lightly with the back side of a measuring cup.
+As the butter cools the crust will become more rigid.
+So I press the crumbs into place, first with my fingers and then lightly with the back side of a measuring cup.

-Helpful Note: It’s helpful to leave the top edge slightly rounded to make it easier to get the server spatula behind the crust when serving your dessert.
+Helpful Note: It’s helpful to leave the top edge slightly rounded instead of tapered to make it easier to get the server spatula behind the crust when serving your dessert.

 Now my graham cracker crust is complete!
 See what I told ya?
 Mere minutes!

 What Size Pie Dish Does This Graham Cracker Crust Fit?

 Depending upon your dessert and how thick you like your graham cracker crust, there are a few options for sizes of pie dishes you can use: